 If you’ve ever had the opportunity to take a good look at a beautiful piece of handcrafted crystal, or seen a beautiful crystal agate cut out of the earth, the many facets of that object is what captures your imagination.
-Every cut and groove, whether made by the human hand of a craftsman, or the unseen but very real hand of God, serves a purpose.
+Every cut and groove, whether made by the human hand of a craftsman, or the unseen but very real hand of our creator, serves a purpose.
 Those very facets are what reflect light.

 Well, my dear Sister, consider your life.
 Think about all the people, situations, and circumstances you’ve encountered in your journey through life.
 Think about their collective affect on who you are today.
 Now…let’s change the conversation!
 You know - the conversation we have with ourselves from time to time.
 That one that starts off thinking about a past hurt or painful encounter, and ultimately leads to us being: angry, bitter, distrustful, jealous, envious, etc. We can change THAT conversation today!
 We can’t change what happened in our past.
 But we can change how we view it and walk in it today.